clementw/BotKolle/README.md

 # BotKolle
-A collection of bots to scan inventory and place orders (some sites) utilizing puppeteer
+A collection of tools to source inventory for hard to find products